nselby/nselby.github.io/_posts/2017-01-02-Putting-The-Nope-In-Snopes.md

 <h1>Fact-Check? <br />Or Keeping Facts In Check? <br />My Snopes Experience</h1>
 <p><img class="right" width="360px" src="http://message.snopes.com/images/logo.gif" /></p>

 The 2016 election was horrible.
 In its aftermath, the cries about policing “fake news” continue.
 The name that continues to be raised, in terms of a potential solution, is Snopes.
 I've run into it over time, but never had personal interaction with the site or its personnel.
 Now I have.
 Recently, a Snopes researcher contacted me to fact check, because I am an authority on killings by police of civilians.
 In my experience, the process was remarkably unprofessional, and if this is the standard, then Snopes as arbiter is a concept that fills me with dread.

 The fact to be checked was the claim that black police officers killed more black people than white police officers.
+I was <a href="https://nselby.github.io/The-Snopes-Clarification/" target="_blank">first contacted</a> by a Snopes researcher, who wrote about something, on 28 December 2016, and I complained that her coverage was biased and did not reflect my extensive, written response.
+The researcher made changes.
+After reviewing the changes, I found more problems, and wrote the researcher, but no further changes were made.
+I then found that there were no mechanisms on Snopes to submit complaints or requests for review by editors.

 What follows is adapted from a comment I sent to Snopes through its comment form.